A Quarterly Journal Edited by Erin Wilkinson and Pilar Piñar

 References.
 All sources cited in the text should appear in the reference list at the end of the chapter.
 Text citations should include the author, year of publication, and page number, where applicable: (Wilcox 2000, 120).
 Books and articles listed in the references should take the following form:

-For other types of citations, consult Chicago, 17th ed.
+For other types of citations, consult The CMOS, 17th ed.

 Permissions.
 Contributors are responsible for obtaining permission to reprint tables, figures, illustrations, and large extracts.
 Copies of the permission letters must accompany the manuscript.

 Proofs.
 One set of proofs will be sent to the lead author.
 Contributors are responsible for proofreading and returning the proofs within three days of receipt.

 Graphics.
 Please submit all graphics in a size that is clearly legible when reduced 50 percent.
 Please note that all graphics must be in grayscale or black and white.
 Color graphics are not acceptable.
 Line art should be saved in files separate from the article, preferably in Adobe Illustrator.eps files.
 Photographs should be scanned as TIFF or PNG files—do not send them as JPEGs.

 Please make a separate file for each graphic submitted.
 Do not embed the graphic in a Word document (this reduces resolution and will affect how well the graphic appears on the printed page).
 When scanning line art or halftones onto disk for submission, please scan to 300 dpi.
 This is the minimum resolution required for good printing results.